semasuka/blog/_posts/2019-02-10-list-in-python.md

 #### delete keyword

-Now that we have seen how to add an element to a list, let's how we can delete it from a list.
+Now that we have seen how to add an element to a list let's how we can delete it from a list.

 let's say we want to remove "Rutana" from the list which is at index 2